collectivecardgame/library/website/blog/2019-12-12-economy-overview.md

   We're not sure about the pricing on this, but the plan is to sell the ability to use card art from a previous version of the card, before it was updated.
 This logically follows as part of a longer term feature where people can see the update history of any card.
 We have the data backed up, but going through it all is quite a lot of work.

   If you owned the blueprint at the time the card was updated, you'll receive the alternate art for free.

+### Premium Card Creator Features

+We have mentioned these in the past, but unfortunately we don't have more details on this than what we've already discussed.
+We had to prioritize features necessary for the launch, and this was something we are putting off until after the game is on Steam.

+What we've already said is most of what we've planned: when you buy the Premium Battle Pass, you'll get 3 months of access to the Premium Card Creator, starting the day you buy it.
+There will also be ways to access the Premium Card Creator with gold (1-day passes, 7-day passes, 1-month passes, etc).

+This may have been said in passing, or maybe even not publicly, but we are committing to never gating any mechanical features to the Premium Card Creator.
+All features you get with it will be purely cosmetic (new animations, for example).

+The Premium Card Creator was honestly the last thing on our mind when writing this blog post, so it's not in the diagrams or any other sections.
+We're planning on updating this later with more information.

 ## Gameplay Mechanisms for Getting Items